ibexa/documentation-user/docs/content_management/block_reference.md

 - **Limit** – Set the number of products to be displayed.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+## Orders block

+On the **Basic** tab, set values in the following fields:

+- **Name** – Enter a name for the Page block.
+- **Columns** - Select columns that should be displayed in the orders table.
+Some columns are preselected, example: Order ID, Customer name, Total value etc.
+- **Statuses** - Set the statuses of orders that should be included in the list.
+- **Limit** - Set the number of orders to be displayed.
+- **Sort order** - Set the sort order for the displayed orders.

+On the **Design** tab, in the **View** field, select the layout to be used to present a list of orders and submit your changes.

 ## Personalized block